 Keep your workspaces clean and hygienic; surfaces and objects (e.g. telephone and keyboards) should be wiped with disinfectant daily.
 Remember the 4 moments of hand hygiene, wash your hands often with soap and water or alcohol-based hand rub for at least 20 seconds.
-Also, practice physical distancing (2 meters).
+Also, practice physical distancing (2 meters) and wear your mask in public places at all times.